nislab/gensync/README.md

 # GenSync

 This is the source code for set reconciliation from the GenSync project by [Boston University NISLAB](http://nislab.bu.edu).
+More instructions and information about GenSync can be found on NISLAB's [Github](https://github.com/nislab/gensync).

 Current Version - 2.0.4